• Skip to main content

 These tortillas are soft, flexible, and strong enough to hold a filling.

-Almond flour contributes healthy fats, protein, and keeps the texture from being too "pasty."
+Almond flour contributes healthy fats and protein and keeps the texture from being too "pasty."

 There are no dairy ingredients here.
 So, if you are like the many gluten-intolerant people who also react to dairy, you're in luck here.